hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_month_000.svg'>
 </p>

-We can see that this produces a linear plot with a negative slope, which makes sense since we would expect agents with a small degree to be great in number, while agents with a very large degree to be very small in number.
+We can see that this produces a fairly linear plot with a negative slope, which makes sense since we would expect agents with a small degree to be great in number, while agents with a very large degree to be very small in number.
 Plotting these data points with a line of best fit up to a *log(Cumulative Degree)* of 2.5, we can see that this network simulation up to a certain point models a ['Scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since this line of best fit clearly has a slope between -2 to -3.

 <p align='center'>